 “Podcasts are an efficient, personal way for fleets to stay in touch with the team,” Jazrawy says.
 “As fleets seek creative ways to engage drivers from a distance and keep the line of communication open, podcasts are becoming an important trend with lots of staying power.”

-2021 data from “The Infinite Dial Report” reinforces Jazrawy’s stance.
-Forty-one percent of Americans surveyed said they had listened to a podcast in the last month, up from 37% in 2020 and a mere 9% in 2008.
+Recent data from “The Infinite Dial Report” reinforces Jazrawy’s stance.
+Forty-one percent of Americans surveyed said they had listened to a podcast in the last month, up from 37% a year ago.

 “This growth goes to show that commercial fleets would be wise to use podcasts to get their message out and establish a dialog with employees,” Jazrawy says.